 On Safari+The hunting wonderland of Stravon aside.
 Stravon Safaris offer unique, active itineraries for sportsmen & women - placing them in some of the most remote yet most beautiful parts of New Zealand...
 The New Zealand we know and love.So, whether you're chasing Tahr, stalking that wily backwater brown or carving out that first run on virgin powder - we'll put you in the moment.

-Stravon offers hunting and travel expertise in the following areas:
+Stravon offers hunting, fly fishing and travel expertise in the following areas:

 Professionally guided hunting & fishing

 Film / Media Productions

 What we say to our guests is that they need to layer their clothes so that if the day starts out nice and then in the afternoon turns for the worst they are prepared for both situations.
 With New Zealand being a island nation we can experience weather from all of the seasons in a 24 hour period, none more so than the areas you’ll find yourself in with us and this is why we pack accordingly.

 STRAVON and it's other sporting destinations are found in regions of New Zealand where the weather and climate can turn for the good or bad within a few short hours.
 Fortunately, today’s technology with weather updates etc allows us to be updated with Mother Nature’s plans BUT the correct attire - when on safari with STRAVON is absolutely crucial.